-On November 6, 2020, we announced that we had signed a definitive asset exchange agreement with Entercom Communications Corp. pursuant to which we will receive the following Charlotte stations: WLNK-FM (Adult Contemporary); WBT-AM & FM (News Talk Radio); and WFNZ-AM & 102.5 FM Translator (Sports Radio).
-As part of the transaction, we will transfer three radio stations to Entercom: St. Louis, WHHL-FM (Urban Contemporary); Philadelphia, WPHI-FM (Urban Contemporary); and Washington, DC, WTEM-AM (Sports); as well as the intellectual property to its St. Louis radio station, WFUN-FM (Adult Urban Contemporary).
-The deal is subject to Federal Communications Commission ("FCC") approval and other customary closing conditions and is anticipated to close early in the second quarter.
-We also concurrently sold the remaining WFUN-FM assets in a separate transaction.
+On November 6, 2020, the Company entered into a definitive asset exchange agreement with Audacy, Inc. (formerly Entercom Communications Corp.) whereby the Company would receive Charlotte stations: WLNK-FM (Adult Contemporary); WBT-AM & FM (News Talk Radio); and WFNZ-AM & 102.5 FM Translator (Sports Radio).
+In exchange, Urban One would transfer three radio stations to Audacy: St. Louis, WHHL-FM (Urban Contemporary); Philadelphia, WPHI-FM (Urban Contemporary); and Washington, DC, WTEM-AM (Sports); as well as the intellectual property to its St. Louis radio station, WFUN-FM (Adult Urban Contemporary).
+The Company and Audacy began operation of the exchanged stations on or about November 23, 2020 under LMAs until Federal Communications Commission ("FCC") approval was obtained.
+The deal was subject to FCC approval and other customary closing conditions and, after obtaining the approvals, closed on April 20, 2021.
+In addition, the Company entered into an asset purchase agreement with Gateway Creative Broadcasting, Inc. ("Gateway") for the remaining assets of our WFUN station in a separate transaction which also closed on April 20, 2021.
+The Company received approximately \$8.0 million and exchanged approximately \$8.0 million in tangible and intangible assets as part of the transaction with Gateway.